DjangoCRM/django-crm/docs/site/installation.md

 git clone https://github.com/<YOUR ACCOUNT NAME>/django-crm.git
 ```

-The project will be cloned into the 'django-crm' folder.
+The project will be cloned into the "django-crm" folder.

 ### Install the requirements

 It is recommended to first create a virtual environment:

+#### on Ubuntu
 ```cmd
 python3 -m venv myvenv
 ```